 - Impaired thyroid function—Soy may affect the thyroid gland, but research had produced conflicting results.
 In general, if you have problems with your thyroid gland, it is a good idea to avoid eating large amounts of soy.

-- Lowe testosterone levels—One study found that soy may decrease testosterone levels in men.
-This could potentially cause problems with infertility or erectile dyfunction.
+- Lower testosterone levels—One study found that soy may decrease testosterone levels in men.
+This could potentially cause problems with infertility or erectile dysfunction.

 - Problems with absorbing certain nutrients—Soy could reduce how well your body absorbs zinc, iron, and calcium.